intob/stars-in-the-sky/README.md

 Stars in the Sky - README

 Visualisation of randomly generated stars from each connected client.
-Each star is saved on the server for it's lifespan.
-Saved stars are sent to the client on connection.
+Each star is saved in a MongoDB.
+On client connection living stars are sent to the client, and dead stars are removed from the DB.

-Using NodeJS, Express & Socket.io.
+Using NodeJS, Express, Socket.io & MongoDB.

 Dependencies:
 - Node & npm https://nodejs.org/